Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Experiments

 \subsection{Baselines}

-To demonstrate the effectiveness of the proposed model, we compare LKGR with one representative hyperbolic GCN baseline (HGCN) and three types of state-of-the-art recommendation methods: CF-based methods (BPRMF, NFM), regularization-based methods (CKE and KGAT), and propagation-based methods (RippleNet, KGCN, KGNN-LS, CKAN), as follows.
+To demonstrate the effectiveness of the proposed model, we compare LKGR with three types of state-of-the-art recommendation methods: CF-based methods (BPRMF, NFM), regularization-based methods (CKE and KGAT), and propagation-based methods (RippleNet, KGCN, KGNN-LS, CKAN), as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{HGCN}~\cite{HGCN} is the state-of-the-art hyperbolic GCN method with Lorentz model for link prediction.
-In our experiments, we adapt it with 2 layers for recommendation and denote it as HGCN-RS.